Spleggy/com600/implementation tests/java-websocket/README.md

 ## Java WebSocket

-This module contains articles about WebSocket in Java.
+This module contains a working WebSocket server endpoint example in Java.

 ### Source: